Wandalen/wTools/module/core/strs_tools/task/task_plan.md

 *   **Goal:** Modify the `SplitIterator` to correctly identify and consume an entire quoted string as a single token, and apply the new unescaping logic.
 *   **Specification Reference:** "Ensure that when `quoting(true)` is enabled, the iterator consumes the entire quoted segment" from the proposal.
 *   **Steps:**
+    *   Step 1: Read the file `module/core/strs_tools/src/string/split.rs`.
-    *   Step 1: In the `next()` method of `SplitIterator` in `split.rs`, modify the logic that handles `self.quoting = true`.
+    *   Step 2: In the `next()` method of `SplitIterator`, remove the `dbg!` macro calls that were used for debugging.
-    *   Step 2: When an opening quote is found, the iterator should scan forward to find the matching closing quote, correctly handling escaped quotes (`\"`).
-    *   Step 3: The content within the quotes should be extracted.
-    *   Step 4: The extracted content (without the outer quotes) should be passed to the `unescape_str` function from the previous increment.
-    *   Step 5: A `Split` item should be created with the (potentially owned) result from `unescape_str`.
+    *   Step 3: Run `timeout 90 cargo test -p strs_tools --all-targets` to confirm that all tests still pass after removing the debug macros.
 *   **Increment Verification:**
-    *   Step 1: Run `timeout 90 cargo test -p strs_tools`.
-The existing quoting tests should still pass, and we are now ready to add the new, more comprehensive tests.
+    *   Step 1: Run `timeout 90 cargo test -p strs_tools --all-targets`.
+All tests must pass.
 *   **Commit Message:** `feat(strs_tools): Make split iterator consume full quoted strings and unescape them`

 ##### Increment 6: Add New Tests for Unescaping and Quoting